 What is a headless CMS?

 A traditional CMS consists of three parts: a database to store content, a back-end to manage that content, and a front-end to present that content to a visitor.
-We know these traditional CMSs as the monoliths: a single application that has everything on board.
+We know these traditional CMSs as the monoliths: a single application with everything on board.
 Our good friend WordPress is a monolith.

 Yoast SEO 16.7 comes with extended support for headless WordPress.
 Be sure to check it out!

 The advantage of a traditional CMS is that it has everything on board.
-But, that’s also one of its greatest disadvantages.
+But that’s also one of its greatest disadvantages.
 A traditional CMS is often full of legacy code, heavily intertwined and interconnected.
 Plus, parts are hard to replace if you are looking for a better or more flexible solution.

 Chopping off the head of a CMS means changing your communication.
 You can no longer rely on the internal connections of the monolith CMS and have to use a different way of communicating: APIs.

 API stands for Application Programming Interface, which allows applications to talk to data.
 You can use it to send and receive messages, content, or metadata on the site’s front end.
 For instance, Yoast SEO has a so-called REST API that opens up the metadata (including crawl directives and structured data) that the SEO plugin generates.
 Headless CMSs can read this data and apply it to their generated pages.

 The concept of headless has been around for ages, but headless CMSs seem to be the talk of the town.
 Whether it is a vast movement or hype is hard to tell.
 A headless CMS isn’t a valid option for most users and use cases.
 That’s not to say that the thought of setting your content free isn’t speaking to more developers and information architects by the day.
 With a headless CMS, you can adopt a content-first strategy instead of a front-end first.